Del Pezzo surfaces of degree $5$ over perfect fields: Del Pezzo surfaces of degree : geometric realization and automorphism group

 \section{Del Pezzo surfaces of degree $5$: geometric realization and automorphism group}

-In this section, we classify smooth del Pezzo surfaces of degree $5$ over a perfect field $ \textbf{k} $ according to the Galois action on the graph of $(-1)$-curves, and describe their automorphism groups and their generators.
-By Proposition \ref{Prop:Proposition_rationality_of_dP_5_over_a_field}, such del Pezzo surfaces are always rational.
+In this section, we classify smooth del Pezzo surfaces of degree $5$ over a perfect field $ \textbf{k} $ according to the Galois-action on the graph of $(-1)$-curves, and describe their automorphism groups and their generators.
+By Proposition \ref{Prop:Proposition_rationality_of_dP_5_over_a_field}, such del Pezzo surfaces are always $\mathbf{k}$-rational.